Fiesta (dinnerware): 1936–1969

 With the exception of the Red, this color assortment remained in production until about 1950.
 The first known company price list showing the new colors is dated 1951.
 The original Red had been discontinued before 1944 (see below).

 The discontinuation of red, plus the general changes in society due to the United States' participation in World War II, caused a slump in sales of the larger serving pieces from the early 1940s.
-Prior to this reduction in the number of shapes offered, only one or two very specialized shapes had been discontinued and those by 1938.
-These early discontinued items, such as covered onion soup bowls in turquoise glaze and mixing bowl covers in any color, are today quite rare.
+Prior to this reduction in the number of shapes offered, only one or two very specialized shapes had been discontinued such as covered onion soup bowls and covers for the nested mixing bowls and those had been discontinued by 1938.
+These early discontinued items, especially the covered onion soup bowls in the turquoise glaze and mixing bowl covers in any color, are today quite rare.

 By 1950, after the end of the second World War and with the housing boom of returning GIs, home decorating styles and colors had changed.
 The manufacturer decided to retire some original glaze colors and replace them with four new modern colors in keeping with the changing decorative style.

 The original Yellow and Turquoise of the prior decade remained in production but were augmented by four new colors: